 “We reiterate our call for an end to indiscriminate or targeted violence on civilians or civilian areas,” says Dr Janssens.
 “And we stress again the urgent need for medical evacuations and for unhampered and sustained humanitarian supplies to be permitted to pass freely into all areas where people are in need, with the priority being areas that are under siege.”

 Last week the only medical doctor remaining in the besieged town of Zabadani, and a member of a rescue team, were shot dead by a sniper after treating a patient.

 In most besieged areas there are few medical doctors left, in some places none left at all.
 Some have fled for their lives and many have been killed in bombings or shellings.
 MSF documented 23 Syrian health personnel supported by the organisation who were killed in 2015 and 58 who were wounded.

 In some besieged areas, it is common to see medical or nursing students with limited training who are learning by doing.
 They strive to the best of their ability, and while MSF tries to provide technical advice and support from a distance, this makes it impossible for any technically difficult medical care to be provided, and also makes correct diagnosis of medical conditions extremely challenging.

 Last week two MSF-supported field hospitals, a nearby school and inhabited buildings in besieged East Ghouta suburbs were bombed, leading to at least 38 killed and 87 wounded, of whom 5 wounded medical staff.

-The medics in these areas have only received extremely limited supplies over recent months, and rely mostly on MSF and other humanitarian organisations’ support to source medical supplies through clandestine methods.
+The medics in these areas have only received extremely limited supplies over recent months, and rely mostly on MSF and other humanitarian organizations’ support to source medical supplies through clandestine methods.